dbbnrl/blog-11ty/src/posts/kittypi-part2-door.md

 resistors on the control board.
 Although the Pi uses 3.3V rather than 5V I/O, it does come with built-in pull-up resistors that can connect an input to the internal 3.3V supply.
-So if we wire the ground and sense wires to the Pi and activate pull-ups on each of the sense wires, these same sensors will read 0 or 3.3 Volts.
+So if we wire the ground and sense wires to the Pi and enable pull-up resistors on each of the sense wires, these same sensors will read 0 or 3.3 Volts.
 Perfect!

 So far, so good --- next let's examine how the door actually locks and unlocks.